DarraghReid/eden/README.md

 * Wireframe of Tutorial Section (Not included in final product)
 ![Wireframe of Studio](assets/images/readme-imgs/wireframe-tutorial.png)

-### Difference between wireframes and final product
+### Differences Between Wireframes and Final Product
 * The most obvious difference between the wireframes and the final product is that the Tutorial section in the final product has been omitted.
 I had originally planned to record a tutorial of how to use the software.
 Upon completion of the software, however, I found that it was intuitive enough that a tutorial was not required.

     I felt a tutorial section would have been of no benefit to the product and would not have contributed to the requirements set out